evant/self-update/README.md

                // 2. a domain-absolute path (/base.apk -> https://example.com/base.apk)
                // 3. a full url (https://cdn.example.com/base.apk)
                "path": "base.apk",
+               // If this artifact is universal. (optional)
+               // Skipped by self-update but may be useful for installing with other tooling.
+               "universal": false,
                // The minSdk for this artifact.
 This should be at least the release's minSdk. (optional) "minSdk": 21,
                // The abi for this artifact. (optional)